ipfs-inactive/interface-js-ipfs-core/SPEC/BLOCK.md

 })
 ```

-A great source of [examples][] can be found in the tests for this API.
+A great source of [examples][examples-get] can be found in the tests for this API.

 #### `block.put`